chilts/connect-flake/README.md

     // load connect-flake
     var flake = require('connect-flake');

-    // use the middleware which sets req.uuid app.use(flake('eth0'));
+    // use the middleware which sets req.flake app.use(flake('eth0'));

-    // add a dynamic helper so the view can see #{uuid}
+    // add a dynamic helper so the view can see #{req.flake}
     app.all(function(req, res, next) {
         res.locals.flake = req.flake;
     });